Can one hear the shape of a target zone?: Introduction

-The standard case of exchange rate dynamics in a finite target zone with Gaussian-driven fundamentals is a simplified, limiting case of our model for which risk and variance are the same, and which fails to provide a palatable explanation for well-known exits such as ERM-I. Correctly specifying risk aversion shocks implies dynamics in which the exchange rate fundamental has a tendency to systematically escape its purely diffusive nature and move away from its expected value.
-As such, risk can be a destabilizing force which runs counter to the best efforts of a central bank trying to maintain a target zone.
-This may cause persistent and potentially one-sided deviations from central parity.
+Fourth, the standard case of exchange rate dynamics in a finite target zone with Gaussian-driven fundamentals is a simplified, limiting case of our model for which risk and variance are the same, which fails to provide a palatable explanation for well-known exits such as ERM-I. Correctly specifying risk aversion shocks leads to dynamics in which the exchange rate fundamental has a tendency to systematically escape its purely diffusive nature and move away from its expectation.
+As such, risk in our model emerges as a destabilizing force which runs counter to the best efforts of a central bank trying to maintain a target zone.
+This causes persistent and potentially one-sided deviations from central parity.
 Moreover, we show that the effect of risk is both nonlinear and discontinuous.
 For low risk, our dynamics are similar to the standard model.
-As risk increases, the exchange rate process is increasingly destabilized and requires a monotonically increasing minimum time for the target zone to be reached.
-However, once a critical threshold of risk is crossed, we observe a regime shift in which the minimum time suddenly drops down and the target zone effectively ceases to exist.
-The intuition behind this result is that the destabilizing part of the fundamental generated by external risk dominates over the diffusive part.
-This implies that the central bank has to widen the target zone bands in order to maintain control of the exchange rate.
-This is similar to target zone models which incorporate a endogenous devaluation risk, with one key difference.
-Our model does not rely on the distribution of intervention or the level of reserves, to generate this outcome, its a direct consequence of an increase in external risk.
+As risk increases, the exchange rate process is increasingly destabilized and requires a monotonically increasing minimum time for the target zone exit to be reached successfully.
+We show how the model can fit a wide range of scenarios regarding feasibility and control, and we use Monte Carlo simulations to recover the different exchange rate densities presented by the established target zone literature. \\ Our paper has important policy implications.
+First, it establishes formally what is a feasible size for a target zone band, dependent on the level of underlying fundamental risk and the variance of the target currency.
+Second, it establishes the minimum time that a target zone must be maintained before any successful convergence can be achieved.
+Finally, it sheds light on the nature of external risk in target zone arrangements, and can inform central banks on mitigation strategies to limit exchange rate destabilization.\\

-This ties directly to the characterization of feasibility of a target zone.
-Feasibility corresponds to the central bank being able to reach the set central parity with the agreed bands at the chosen time horizon.
-Our model shows that considering non-stationary dynamics is paramount in determining whether the chosen horizon is feasible: we characterize the minimum required time necessary for the parity to be reached.
-Any smaller time horizon chosen by the central bank would not be possible.
-In contrast, existing models assume away the problem by positing perfect feasibility and stationary dynamics.
-We then show how the model can fit a wide range of scenarios regarding feasibility and control, and we use Monte Carlo simulations to recover the different exchange rate densities presented by the established target zone literature.